corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 # Ledger Recovery

 Ledger Recovery complements a standardised Corda network operational backup and recovery process.
-Use it to re-instate a Corda database from the point of a consistent backup.
+Its function is to re-instate a Corda database from the point of a consistent backup.
 It is not intended to be used to recover a partially corrupt database, for example, where records may be missing from a subset of tables.
 The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording Corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the